AsynchronousAI/cobalt/README.md

 # luax
 ## What is it?
-Luax is an ultrafast and lightweight programming language based on Lua.
-Used for making ultra high performance applications and games.
+Luax is an simplified version of C and C++ based on Lua.
+It is written in C and is portable.
+It is also embeddable, interpreted, bytecoded, and assembly compiled.
+It comes with a load of libraries for USB control, FFI, audio, etc. Luax's focus is to be a portable language that works everywhere while being simple and made to make applications and games.

 ## Features
 - Built in libraries for graphics, audio, and more
 - Ultrafast